-A Member has a right to file a request for an internal and external review of an adverse benefit determination, including a recession in compliance with W.S.
-26-40-201 under these claim procedures.
+A Member has a right to appeal an adverse benefit determination, including a rescission, under these claims procedures.

-How to File an Appeal.
+How to File An Appeal.
 If a Claimant disagrees with an adverse benefit determination, the Claimant (or authorized representative) may appeal the decision within 180 days from receipt of the adverse benefit determination.
 With the exception of urgent care claims, the appeal must be made in writing, should list the reasons why the Claimant does not agree with the adverse benefit determination, and must be sent to the address given for the University of Utah Health Plans Appeals and Grievances Department.
 If the Claimant (or authorized representative) is appealing an urgent care claim, the Claimant may appeal the claim verbally by calling the telephone number listed for urgent care appeals listed on the inside cover of this Policy.

-The Claimant may ask for Request for Review forms which may be obtained by contacting the University of Utah Health Plans, Appeals Committee Chairperson, 6053 Fashion Square Dr., Suite 110, Murray, UT 84107.
+The Claimant may ask for Request for Review forms which may be obtained by contacting the University of Utah Health Plans, Appeals Committee Chairperson, 6053 Fashion Square Dr., Suite 110, Murray, UT 84145.
 A Request for Review form or a written appeal will be treated as received by the University of Utah Health Plans Appeals and Grievances Department (a) on the date it is hand-delivered to the above address and room; or (b) on the date that it is deposited in the U.S. Mail for first-class delivery in a properly stamped envelope containing the above name and address.
 The postmark on any such envelope will be proof the date of mailing.
 Written appeals must be sent to the University of Utah Health Plans Appeals and Grievances Department following address shown on page 5.
-The Claimant has the right to contact the Wyoming Insurance Department for assistance with an appeal.
-They can be reached at 106 E 6th Avenue, Cheyenne, WY 82002, (307)-777-7401.
+The Claimant has the right to contact the Office of the Montana State Auditor, Commissioner of Securities and Insurance (CSI), for assistance with an appeal.
+They can be reached at 840 Helena Ave, Helena, MT 59601, (406) 444-2040.